humanityjs/EventManager/README.md

 - Express

 # Installing
-- Downloa or clone project to you local machine
+- Download or clone project to you local machine
 - npm install